fokosun/playlog-ct/readme.md

 also deletes the uploaded image from Storage disk.
 - Provide automated tests (Functional, Unit and Application).

-## What is left:
-- I have 1 failing test.

 ## What I would add if I had more time
 - The ability to view a page to display all the replies (reactions) to a comment by clicking on the `see all` button